 Proton Mail seems to hide their prices (which can’t be good).
-But we do see a lot of email coming from them, so their could be something good there that we just don’t know about.
+But we do see a lot of emails coming from them, so there could be something good there that we just don’t know about.
 We recently heard it’s about $10 per email a month.
 Since Gmail is far better and about the same rate, we would recommend them or SoHo mail.

-FastMail is a no non-sense high quality email service.
-The only draw back is they charge $5 per email if you want full access and IMAP like most people do.
+FastMail is a no no-nonsense quality email service.
+The only drawback is they charge $5 per email if you want full access and IMAP like most people do.

 Anything Microsoft, Outlook 360, Live, or Hotmail related will block thousands of good email services.
 We do have thousands of customers using Outlook 360 so it may be getting better.